mabyre/FreeCAD/readme.md

 ### RotateEngine
 Simple Engine in Rotation thanks to Assembly 4

-There is not that much tuto on it you must carefully look to this Sample :
+There is not that much tuto on it, you must carefully look to this Sample:

 [Asm4_Tutorial4](https://github.com/Zolko-123/FreeCAD_Examples/tree/master/Asm4_Tutorial4)